 Urban Impressions considers the complexities of the modern metropole through a broad and diverse selection of artists from around the globe.
 Starting with the question “What makes the metropolis?” the exhibition examines our sensorial and physical engagement with urban landscapes and the experiential impact of the built environment.
 Ranging from sculpture and painting to video and installation, the works on view question defining features of a city—from population density to sensory overload—and thus foreground the central role that the arts and humanities play in the critical conversation about how urban centers affect the mind and bodies of its inhabitants.
 Work by Rick Lowe is included.

 Rick Lowe, Project Row Houses: Hindsight, 2022 (detail) © Rick Lowe Studio

 Whitney Museum of American Art, New York

 The Whitney Biennial was established in 1932 by the museum’s founder, Gertrude Vanderbilt Whitney, to chart developments in art in the United States.
-The 2022 Biennial features dynamic contributions that take different forms over the course of the exhibition: artworks—even walls—change, and performance animates the galleries and objects.
-With an intergenerational roster of sixty-three artists and collectives at all points in their careers, many of whom work with an interdisciplinary perspective, the Biennial surveys and presents the art and ideas of our time.
-Work by Harold Ancart, Ellen Gallagher, and Rick Lowe is included.
+The 2022 Biennial presents dynamic selections that take different forms over the course of the exhibition: artworks—even walls—change, and performance animates the galleries and objects.
+With an intergenerational and interdisciplinary roster of sixty-three artists and collectives at all points in their careers, many of whom work with an interdisciplinary perspective, the Biennial surveys and presents the art and ideas of our time.
+Work by Harold Ancart, Ellen Gallagher, Cy Gavin, and Rick Lowe is included.

-Ellen Gallagher, Ecstatic Draught of Fishes, 2022, installation view, Whitney Museum of American Art, New York © Ellen Gallagher
+Harold Ancart, The Guiding Light, 2021, installation view, Whitney Museum of American Art, New York © Harold Ancart.
+Photo: Ryan Lowry

 Reflection, Resilience, and Resistance in the Art of Our Time